jackyzha0/jackyzha0.github.io/content/thoughts/books/design-justice.md

 Invisibility of subaltern communites may also be strategic.
 Sometimes, they shield their practices and innovations from mainstream visibility to avoid incorporation and appropriation.

-"Alternative spaces and forms of living provided interesting ideas could be milked and marketing.
+"Alternative spaces and forms of living provided interesting ideas could be milked and marketed.
 So certain structural features of these 'indie' movement outputs were suddenly highly acclaimed, applied, and copy-pasted into capitalist developing laboratories" https://placesjournal.org/article/post-it-note-city/

 Hackspaces in the European context, which they describe as originally being "third spaces" outside of the logic of both the communist state and the capitalist market.